H3cth0r/NEATrader/v3/README.md

 # NEAT Trader Bot

 ## Changes
-- Now calculating the verst score trader, based on total score
+- Now using Intraday data.
+- batch size = nummber of days * 390
+- Batch is not a moving window

 ## Performance

 - **Average Returns**: The bot typically achieves average returns between 30-40% over a period of 2 years.
-- **Learning Curve**: it is getting to higher scores in a less than 5 generations.
-- **Stagnation**: when it finds a new optimal score, it will stagnate for some time.
-Must reduce this.
-- **Best Performance**: It is getting scores greater to 50% more often and sometimes it gets to over 60%.
+Witht Intraday data, you got to augment the credit or capita to get good returns.
+- **Fitness varies**: because this is not an spanning window, each batch can be very different.
+To the previous one.

 ## TODO
-- Make it that the best trader is the one with the best "total score".
+- Apply moving windows batch, to check if this makes it better.
+- Apply predictions and give past data to the current state.